 Financial aid awards from scholarships, grants and loans may be applied to the cost of attending SCHS and are generally credited directly to the student's account.
-Qualifying students are entitled to purchase necessary textbooks at the College's virtual bookstore (MBS Direct) with Financial Aid voucher.
-Please see Financial Aid Officer for more details.
+Qualifying students are entitled to purchase necessary textbooks at the College's virtual bookstore (MBS Direct) with a Financial Aid voucher.
+Please see Director of Financial Aid for more details.